 The DeviceInterface components provide optional generic interfaces to ease the integration of external devices, such as smart cards, for both the "outsourcing" of computation and also to obtain data stored externally on the device.
-The integration of an external device might for instance be necessary if device binding of a token is required (see Chapter 2 for more details).
+The integration of an external device might for instance be necessary if key binding to a smart card is required (see Chapter 2 for more details).